Negotiating an Agreement: Key Considerations for Ministers

 Our Retirement Plan is a qualified church plan.
-This is extremely important in retirement, as it means distributions from the Plan in retirement are tax-free to the extent that they are used for housing.
+This is extremely important for ministers in retirement, as it means distributions from the Plan in retirement are tax-free to the extent that they are used for housing.
 (So, contributions go in tax-free and come out tax-free.)
 This is not the case for retirement funds in a non-qualified or non-church plan.

 Does the congregation participate in the UUA’s comprehensive, values-based Health Plan?
 Some congregations pay for a Bronze Plan rather than a Gold Plan.
 In doing so, they save money, but you pay more.
 If you agree to a silver or bronze high-deductible plan, understand that although your premiums will be lower, you will have larger out-of-pocket expenses.
 Please understand that the Gold Plan is not a “gold-plated” plan, but a standard plan that typically will cover 80-90% of your overall expenses.
 On a bronze plan, you can expect that only 60-70% of your expenses will be covered.